raydac/uber-pom/README.md

 [![YooMoney donation](https://img.shields.io/badge/donation-Yoo.money-blue.svg)](https://yoomoney.ru/to/41001158080699)

 # Introduction
-Sometime I develop and publish maven plugins in maven central.
-The Most comfortable way to organize maven plugin testing is to make a pom module hierarchy because maven keeps module build in defined order, also it allows to share common options between modules.
-But in the case there is some issue, all child modules have link to their parent and the parent must be published also together with children.
-So I developed the uber-pom plugin to make some around way.
+I have maven plugins under development and some of them are published in maven central.
+Usually each plugin is developed in bounds of some maven project tree wich more or less complex structure but such structure not needed for artifact publishing.
+To get plain version of pom.xml with only needed fields, I have developed the plug-in and it works well for my purposes.
+I have published it in the maven central and hope it will be useful for someone else.

 # Changelog
 __1.0.3 (31-jul-2019)__